Set up a business bank account

 The use of the internet to do banking is increasing to an extent that it is the preferred way to pay invoices.
 The convenience of internet banking allows you to make payments at any time.

 Banks now take extensive security measures to protect your funds.
 You can see all your transactions, which makes it easy to account for your debits and credits.
 You may wish to set up direct debits and automatic payments for regular bills, which reduces the risk of errors.

 There are also many great accounting software packages you can use to send invoices and track payments.

 - For more information on record keeping for tax purposes, read managing your small business records on the ATO website.

 - Read our page on how to set up record keeping & accounting systems.

-- Learn how to set up online payments with our page on processing electronic card payments securely.
+- Learn how to be PCI compliant when processing electronic card payments securely.
 You can also read about protecting your customers' information.